 Sociopsychological outcomes included concerns about falling and health-related quality of life.
-The concerns about falling were evaluated using the Short Falls Efficacy Scale-International (short FES-I), and the score was used in the analyses (range: 7 to 28; a higher score indicates higher concern).[51]
-Moreover, the health-related quality of life was assessed using EQ-5D-5L [52,53].
-The EQ-5D-5L index score (range: -1 to 1; higher index indicates better quality of life) and visual analogue scale score (range: 0-100; higher score indicates better quality of life) were used in the analyses.
+The concerns about falling were evaluated using the Short Falls Efficacy Scale-International, and the score was used in the analyses (range: 7-28; a higher score indicates higher concern).
+Moreover, the health-related quality of life was assessed using EuroQoL 5-dimensions, 5-levels (EQ-5D-5L).
+The EQ-5D-5L index score (range: -1 to 1; higher index indicates better quality of life) and Visual Analogue Scale score (range: 0-100; higher score indicates better quality of life) were used in the analyses.